Elham, Kent: 19th century to present day

 The population of Elham was 1,192 in 1881.
 Elham Valley Railway opened in 1889 and closed in 1947.
 There are still traces of its existence throughout the parish such as the remains of the station platforms at the bottom of Duck Lane.
 Until the early 1900s a brickworks existed within the village (the Elham Valley Brick and Tile Company) with kilns situated on the east side of the valley.

 Governance

 Elham Parish Council oversees matters within the village.
 The parish is very large for such a small settlement, stretching to the edge of Lyminge in the south, to the hamlet of Breach in the north and east to Acrise and west to Stelling Minnis.
 Elham is situated within the Elham and Stelling Minnis ward within the local government district of Folkestone and Hythe.
 The population of this ward at the 2011 Census was 2,087.
 The present local councillor for the Elham and Stelling Minnis Ward is Pamela Carr.
-The village is located within the constituency of Folkestone and Hythe and is represented in UK Parliament by Damian Collins.
+The village is located within the constituency of Folkestone and Hythe.